v2fly/v2fly-github-io/docs/en_US/v5/config/outbound.md

 > `streamSettings`: [StreamObject](stream.md)

 The stream settings for the outbound.
-This determine how the protocol data is transfered.
+This determine how the protocol data is transferred.

 > `proxySettings`: [ProxyObject](#ProxyObject)